 Workers Memorial Day in 2012, to raise awareness of preventing fall hazards in construction.
 But it was so successful it continues annually at the start of every construction season.

-Tens of thousands of employers nationwide and more than a million workers are expected to participate in this year's Fall Safety Stand-Down.
+Tens of thousands of employers nationwide and more than a million workers participate in the annual Fall Safety Stand-Down.

 Get the Poster.

 Following highway crashes, falls are the second leading cause of workplace death.
 While construction workers are most at risk, falls can happen in agriculture, manufacturing, transportation and virtually any other industry that may involve working from height.
 NSC, OSHA and its partners encourage workers in all industries to take time out to conduct a Fall Safety Stand-Down.